AsherTeo/MR-Beast-Data-Analytics/README.md

 ## Overview

 This project features a comprehensive analysis dashboard for MrBeast's content.
 The dashboard, implemented in Python, provides insights into various aspects of MrBeast's videos, engagement metrics, and more.
-The data is extracted from the YouTube API, and Python is utilized for data wrangling, leveraging the powerful 'pandas' library.
+The data is extracted from the YouTube API, and Python is utilized for data wrangling, leveraging the powerful `pandas` library.

 The analysis includes statistical insights using the `stats` library, data visualization using `seaborn`, and machine learning utilizing `scikit-learn`.
 These tools collectively contribute to a thorough exploration and understanding of MrBeast's content landscape.